HighOutputVentures/experiments/token-gating/README.md

 - acquiring google access token using google oauth2
 - retrieve token information using google api
-- add roles to channel using discord api
 - retrieve channel list on discord api using discord bot tokens
 - add guild member with roles using discord api
 - removing roles of a guild member using discord api